BSL Launch Recite Me assistive technology myaccountMyAccount login image

 An annual review is carried out by Good Governance lead officers across the council in line with the national framework resulting in a Statement of Assurance which is approved and reported to the Corporate Management Team, Risk and Audit Scrutiny Committee, and Executive Committee.
 Improvement actions/measures are included in Resource Plans, as appropriate.

 In South Lanarkshire, we try to make sure all of our policies and services meet people's needs.
-To help us achieve this, we need to know the views of people who use or might use our services and so we use Consultations.
+To help us achieve this, we need to know the views of people who use or might use our services, and so we use Consultations.

-- Customer Involvement Strategy (2024-29) – The consultation process and review is now complete and new strategy will be presented to Committee in February 2024.
+• Customer Involvement Strategy (2024-29) – public and stakeholder consultation undertaken and new strategy approved by Housing and Technical Resources Committee in February 2024.

 Finance and Corporate Resources: Annual budget consultation